aymenmerabta5/actionize/examples/README.md

 ### Running Examples

 1. Copy the example files to your Next.js project
-2. Install actionize: `npm install @aymenmerabta5/actionize zod`
+2. Install actionize: `npm install actionize-forms zod`
 3. Follow the setup instructions in each example file